 (ANTH 3500 / 3 credits / 45 class hours)

 This is a qualitative research methods course designed to provide an overview of methodological approaches in a short time and within the local cultural context.
 The course offers students the basic tools necessary to conceive and conduct field research in Tunisia.
 Similarly, the seminar is designed to provide students with the theoretical concepts essential for translating lived experience into learning experience.
-The course will not only introduce field-based research skills (such as interviewing, and participant and non-participant observation), but will also strengthen student cultural awareness through exercises and discussions about researcher positionality and the ethics of field work in Tunisia.
+The course not only introduces field-based research skills (such as interviewing and participant and non-participant observation), but also strengthens students' cultural awareness through exercises and discussions about researcher positionality and the ethics of fieldwork in Tunisia.
 In so doing, Research Methods and Ethics provides students with the cultural understanding and critical acumen necessary for the successful completion of the Independent Study Project (ISP).

 Independent Study Project - syllabus (PDF)

 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted in Tunis or in another approved location appropriate to the project.
 Sample topic areas: role of women’s organizations in transforming feminist discourse; street art before and after the Tunisian revolution; the past, present, and future state of reproductive health in Tunisia; illegal immigration from Tunisia after the Jasmine Revolution; political Islam in Tunisia.

 Students choose to enroll in either Modern Standard Arabic or French.
 Students are placed in beginning, intermediate, or advanced Arabic or French language classes based on in-country evaluation, including oral proficiency testing.
 Note: Beginning and intermediate French students enroll in the course French in Tunisian Contexts at the appropriate skill level.
 Advanced French students enroll in the course North African Francophone Literature.